 While date night can be an indulgent feast, it’s easy to lighten up any meal with the multitude of healthy restaurants right here in Orlando.
 Whether you’re looking to fuel your day, are committing to a weight loss plan with your partner, or just want to add some healthy restaurants to your rotation, healthy date nights are plentiful.

 You don’t need to be vegan to enjoy the “real, damn good food” being served up daily at The Sanctum.
 Meat eaters, vegans, and vegetarians alike come here for the consistently good food, drinks, and service.
 I’m a huge fan of the Sedona bowl (coincidentally their most popular bowl on the menu), which is packed with healthy nutrients from roasted sweet potatoes and beets, organic beans, organic brown rice, onion, jicama, cilantro, slaw, organic greens and more.
 The Sanctum also has an impressive drink menu of cold pressed juices, smoothies, coffee & tea (the dirty chai is out of this world), and cocktails.
+For a laid-back date, check out the weekly Zen Hour happy hour Monday-Thursday.

 Create Your Nature